Associated Research Module:

 Associated Research Thrust:

 I am a Sir Henry Wellcome fellow currently working with Jim DiCarlo and Nancy Kanwisher at MIT and Zoe Kourtzi at the University of Cambridge.
-I am interested in modelling the visual object representations in the brain and behaviour, for human and monkey, using deep neural networks.
+I am interested in modelling the visual object representations in the brain and behaviour, for human and monkey, using deep neural networks and conceptual models.

 Broadly I'm interested in the following questions:

 - How does the primate brain process visual information?

 - More specifically - how does the primate brain recognise objects?

 - What are the underlying computations of visual processing?

 I use fMRI, EEG, MEG, behavioural measures and single-cell recording data, together with computational modelling to understand these processes better.